rtic-rs/rtic/book/en/src/by-example/resources.md

 we saw in the previous section (task handlers, `init` and `idle`): resources.

-Resources are data visible only to functions declared within the `#[app]` pseudo-module.
+Resources are data visible only to functions declared within the `#[app]` module.
 The framework gives the user complete control over which context can access which resource.

-All resources are declared as a single `struct` within the `#[app]` pseudo-module.
+All resources are declared as a single `struct` within the `#[app]` module.
 Each field in the structure corresponds to a different resource.
 Resources can optionally be given an initial value using the `#[init]` attribute.
 Resources that are not given an initial value are referred to as *late* resources and are covered in more detail in a follow-up section in this